How to Check a Fuse in a Car

 2. The wire harness that goes into the trunk lid or liftgate breaks in the place where it bends, shorts and pops the fuse related to taillights or brake lights.

-3. A wrong bulb installed in one of the headlights or taillights can also pop the fuse.
+3. The wrong bulb installed in one of the headlights or taillights can also pop the fuse.

-4. A damaged or rubbed through trailer harness shorts out.
+4. The damaged or rubbed through trailer harness shorts out.

 5. A wiring harness that is connected to some component inside the engine bay rubs through and shorts the fuse.
-In some older Mercedes-Benz cars, for example, it was a fairly common problem when an insulation on the engine wiring harness cracks shorting the wires.
+In some older Mercedes-Benz cars, for example, it was a fairly common problem when the insulation on the engine wiring harness cracks shorting the wires and popping the fuses.